Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Abiogenesis- false theory claiming that life can originate from non-life.

 Abrogate- to abolish, do away with, or annul, especially by authority.
-Desist, abdicate, obliterate.
+Desist, abdicate, obliterate, terminate.

-Absolute- that which is unconditioned, uncaused, not limited by anything outside itself.
+Absolute- that which is unconditioned, uncaused, not limited by anything outside itself, actual.

 Abstract- not applied or practical; theoretical, ambiguous, ethereal, academic, arbitrary, capricious.